How Capital One’s AI assistant achieved 99% NLU accuracy

 At the outset, the company relied on a third-party NLP/NLU solution.
 However, a successful investment in building in-house talent tipped the scales of the buy-or-build conundrum.
 “We brought in one of the folks that worked at IBM Watson and built the AI that won on Jeopardy,” said Dodelin.
 “And that team was able to build a banking-specific NLU that outperformed the general one that we were relicensing.”

-Capital One now can understand 99% of customer replies versus 85%, offers faster response times for confirmed fraud, and provides a better customer experience — because customers are understood.
+Capital One now can understand 99% of customer replies (versus 85%), offers faster response times for confirmed fraud, and provides a better customer experience — because customers are understood.

 Another important investment for the company has been in a cloud native application.
 Becoming an early cloud adopter has enabled the bank to both lower costs and run its infrastructure more efficiently.
 And the compute power to extract and analyze data continues to lead to better outcomes.